 “The higher-rated tranches have already repriced significantly, but still price in severe future mortgage default assumptions that are more likely than not to surprise on the low side,” the Goldman Sachs analysts wrote.
 “They are clearly sensitive to further home price strength.”

-The index has tumbled from about 100 when it was created in early 2007, just after the bank (GS)’s mortgage holdings started dropping in value.
+The index has tumbled from about 100 when it was created in early 2007, just after the bank (GS:US)’s mortgage holdings started dropping in value.

 In December 2006, David Viniar, Goldman Sachs’s chief financial officer at the time, told the firm’s traders to shift to a neutral risk position and get “closer to home,” according to a report from the Senate Permanent Subcommittee on Investigations led by Michigan Democrat Carl Levin.